JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "That's the taser hangover.
 It goes away.
 There's some codeine tablets in the pill-case.
 Take it easy on them, they'll put you to sleep."

-While Lawrence taped large pieces of gauze over the cleaned-out corrugations in his skin, Randy tapped idly at a screen on his desk.
+While Batman taped large pieces of gauze over the cleaned-out corrugations in his skin, Randy tapped idly at a screen on his desk.
 It felt almost as though he'd dropped in on someone's hot-desk back at the Order.
-Lawrence felt a sharp knife of homesickness and wondered if Gerta was OK.
+Batman felt a sharp knife of homesickness and wondered if Gerta was OK.

 "Do you really have a sister?"